Disconnect and Reduce Inflow and Infiltration to Private Sewers

 Sewer Backups: What to Do

-It can be stressful and scare to experience water in your basement.
+It can be stressful and scary to experience water in your basement.
 We’ve created a helpful flyer as part of the DRIIPS program with tips on what to do in the event of a sewer backup and how to clean up any water.